 Trauma is an automatic, biological process that is environmentally reactive & adaptive.
 One person's experience or reaction to stress will not be the same as another person's, even if they went through the exact same experiences.

 Trauma is more about our body's response to stress than anything to do with a particular event or series of events.
 The existence of long-term effects of trauma is proof that we possess a powerful mind-body connection, especially resulting from those situations that ask too much of our unique capacities.

 "Our body-mind connection is an elegant system that helps us survive." ~ Dr. Robert Rhoton, Arizona Trauma Institute

 Short-term distress is an almost universal experience after a traumatic event (or even a perceived threat!) and many folks return to their previous levels of functioning.
 But for those of us with prolonged exposure to trauma, our ability to "bounce back" may be more challenging—not to mention those previous levels of functioning vary from person to person.

 Oof.
 The list is long.
 Specific to entrepreneurship or career management, trauma makes life extra difficult and/or costly.

-The ACEs Study found that trauma increases a person's risk for the following:
+The ACEs Study* found that trauma increases a person's risk of exposure to the following: